Create a new project#

 Warning

-For participants in Plone Conference 2024, please use the following settings:
+For participants in the Plone Conference 2025 Training sessions in Jyväskylä, Finland, please use at least the following settings:

 Project Title: Plone Conference Training